 UC’s capital needs have grown significantly since the Proposition 1D funds were spent.
 University administrators have identified more than $11.8 billion in unfunded capital needs across the 10-campus system, partly due to the fact that more than half of all UC space is more than 30 years old.
 In addition, UC enrollment has increased by 10,000 students over the last few years and campuses are now physically constrained in their ability to continue to add students.

-Under the terms of AB 48, priority would be given to UC projects that address fire and life safety issues, seismic deficiencies and critical deferred maintenance issues in buildings identified as high priority by the University.
-Specific projects have not yet been finalized, and if AB 48 is approved, it requires UC to adopt a five-year affordable student housing plan.
+Under the terms of Prop.
+13, priority would be given to UC projects that address fire and life safety issues, seismic deficiencies and critical deferred maintenance issues in buildings identified as high priority by the University.
+Specific projects have not yet been finalized, and if Prop.
+13 is approved, it requires UC to adopt a five-year affordable student housing plan.

 As a reminder, University funds (including University paid time and equipment) may not lawfully be used for campaign purposes in connection with supporting the bond measure.
 By contrast, University funds may be used for legitimate informational activities such as the information provided on this page.
 Legal guidelines are linked here.
 For specific advice on drawing this distinction or on any aspect of applicable law, please contact the Office of General Counsel.